guojson/TFJER-ADP/README.md

 A novel table filling-based joint entity and relation extraction model for agricultural disease and pest

+# Cite

+Updated after the paper is accepted

-# note
+# Note

-we will release the source code and dataset as soon as the paper is accepted.
+We will release the source code and dataset as soon as the paper is accepted.